T1m3M/ctf-writeups/CyberTalents - Cairo university/README.md

 ```

-well, at address 0x0000000000400b20 there is a function is called **check** and that sounds interesting!
+well, at address 0x0000000000400b20 there is a function called **check** and that sounds interesting!
 and by disassembling it:

 ```